avickmukh/job_portal_ui/README.md

    Please install node js in your system https://nodejs.org/en/

-# Cloning and Running the Application in local
+# Cloning and Running the application in local

     Clone the project into local

     Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages